 So Britney Spears had a big 2011, scoring three songs in the Year End chart.
 I didn’t like any of them, but I Wanna Go is easily the worst out of the bunch.
 It’s a good representation of why I was never a fan of Britney in the first place.
 It’s a song about letting loose, which the producers took literally as the production to this is a cluttered mess of synths and percussion and the constant stuttering in the vocals are egregiously annoying.
 This is unlistenable noise that’s represented a good chunk of the club boom that has aged horribly.
 I wanna go, alright, somewhere away from this song.

 Empowerment anthems were huge in the early 2010s to mixed results.
 Keri Hilson’s Pretty Girl Rock was on the bad end of these empowerment anthems.
 By now, everyone has made fun of the awkward rhyme scene, especially when she goes, “My name is Keri, I’m so very.”
 That, plus, the drums aren’t mixed well with the pianos in the production.
-But the real reason this song fails is in of how egotistical it is since it’s centered around Keri’s attractiveness.
-Don’t hate her because she’s beautiful.
+But the real reason this song fails is in how egotistical it is since it’s centered around Keri’s attractiveness.
+The real message of the song is don’t hate her because she’s beautiful.
 Yeah, that explains why this doesn’t hold up and why Keri Hilson hasn’t stuck around.
 She could have done so much better.

 It always nice to know that Luke Bryan has been consistently awful as he’s one of the pioneers of what would become bro country.
 Country Girl (Shake It For Me) has most of the hallmarks that would define the palette of bro country.
 The overproduced instrumentation with an unsettling synth line, the smug, punchable delivery from Luke Bryan himself, and the asinine lyrics all centered on a girl shaking her ass.
 Aside from the music, how is this any different from any number of shitty rap songs made for strip clubs?
 I’ll tell you how, none.
 Because this is trash.